yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 ## Workload Identity Token and Proof of Possession

+<cref> TODO: this section needs to be reworked if WPT is removed as a primary option. </cref>

 The Workload Identity Token (WIT) is bound to a secret cryptographic key and is always presented with a proof of possession as described in {{to-wit}}.
 The WIT is a general purpose token that can be presented in multiple contexts.
 The WIT and its PoP are only used in the application-level options, and both are not used in MTLS.
 The WIT MUST NOT be used as a bearer token.
 While this helps reduce the sensitivity of the token it is still possible that a token and its proof of possession may be captured and replayed within the PoP's lifetime.
 The following are some mitigations for the capture and reuse of the proof of possession (PoP):

 * Preventing Eavesdropping and Interception with TLS